 However, not every eCommerce website provider has a well-designed and appealing shopping cart and checkout page.
 As a result, when selecting eCommerce platforms, keep this in mind as well.

-Among the rampant platforms on the Internet, Magento was one of the eCommerce platforms with incredibly stunning shopping cart and checkout pages.
-It is a highly recommended platform by famous brands.
+Among the rampant platforms/ shopping cart solutions available, Magento was one of the eCommerce platforms with convenient shopping cart pages and one-page checkout.
+This open source platform is a highly recommended platform by famous brands.
+Moreover, there are many Magento checkout extensions (e.g.: one-step checkout) that you can apply to optimize the shopping cart and checkout page.

 As mortal and brick stores are no longer a consumer choice, the top priority of merchants is to constantly strive to create an online store that is increasingly functional and convenient.
 And, the best shopping cart design is critical to accomplishing this.
 It will support boosting the conversion rate and sales revenue of your online store.